Is Archaeology Important To Tourism?

 The Roman Footprint

 The Romans were not quite so generous to Christchurch; no great walls, camps or ballista bolts in the skeletons of local tribesmen.
 They left no trail until they moved west and attacked Maiden Castle and Hod Hill.
-The Dorset tribe was beaten and Roman camps then built to control them.
+The Dorset tribe was beaten and Roman camps were then built to control them.
 The legions quickly moved on to subjugate those pagan savages up North.
 The fact that they invaded Britannia at all is very significant.
 What existed here was worth an expensive invasion.
 It also ended our unrecorded prehistory.
 The Romans could write and left some very prejudiced records; history as interpreted by the conqueror.

 The area in which Christchurch sits, which I call Avonlands in my forthcoming book, was important in prehistory.
 The farming and cattle rearing along the River Avon and Stour powered the building of Stonehenge.
 This was well over 2,000 years before the Romans arrived.
 For certain, without Avonlands and its abundance, there would be no Stonehenge.
 Our problem now is that this iconic temple, just up the river, sucks up all archaeological resources.
 English Heritage manage Stonehenge and have no interest in the archaeology of Christchurch and Avonlands.
 In addition, this essentially ‘Christian’ town is apathetic about its pagan past.
-Yet, these prehistoric people were sophisticated and successful; they deserve more.
+Because these prehistoric people were sophisticated and successful they deserve more.

 A model for this proposal exists at Ironbridge in Telford.
 In the 1960’s Ironbridge was run down and unvisited.
 The town wanted to promote its iron bridge as an icon of the Industrial Revolution.
 Consequently, the decision was taken to integrate complimentary sites to create the Ironbridge Gorge Museum.
 They reestablished factory locations along the River Severn where goods were made or mined including china, tar, coal and iron.
 It created a much better picture of the early Industrial Revolution and how Ironbridge was part of its emergence.